What are Web Forms?

 Option 3: Find the HTTP Attributes Values of the Input Parameter

-There are two options how to find the HTTP Attributes values of input parameters.
+There are two options for how to find the HTTP Attributes values of input parameters.
 You can either retrieve them automatically using Netsparker or find them manually.
 Both processes are explained below.

 Add List of Web Form Parameters